-Voltage Project Name Description ETC 500 kV Taguig-Silang 500 kV TL The project aims to address the overloading of the San Jose-Tayabas 500 kV TL during N-1 condition and to provide a new transmission corridor that will supply the loads in Metro Manila.
-Feb 2027 Filed to ERC Location: Cavite, Metro Manila Nagsaag-Santiago The project aims to serve as a new transmission backbone to support May 2027 500 kV TL the generation developments in Cagayan Valley and Cordillera.
-Filed to ERC Location: Isabela, Pangasinan Bolo-Balaoan The project aims to accommodate bulk generation capacity addition in Apr 2028 500 kV TL the northwestern part of Luzon Grid.
-The project will enable to allow the F11 14 FDC entry of the proposed additional wind farms in Ilocos Norte, the 1,200 Filed to ERC MW Luna Coal Plant in La Union, and the 500 MW Coheco Badeo in Benguet.
+TRANSMISSION LINE PROJECTS Voltage Project Name Description ETC 500 kV Taguig-Silang 500 kV TL The project aims to address the overloading of the San Jose-Tayabas 500 kV TL during N-1 condition and to provide a new transmission corridor that will supply the loads in Metro Manila.
+Feb 2027 Filed to ERC Location: Cavite, Metro Manila Nagsaag-Santiago 500 kV TL The project aims to serve as a new transmission backbone to support the generation developments in Cagayan Valley and Cordillera.
+May 2027 Filed to ERC Location: Isabela, Pangasinan Bolo-Balaoan The project aims to accommodate bulk generation capacity addition in Apr 2028 500 kV TL the northwestern part of Luzon Grid.
+The project will enable the entry of the proposed additional wind farms in Ilocos Norte, the 1,200 MW Luna πρι 2020 Filed to ERC Coal Plant in La Union, and the 500 MW Coheco Badeo in Benguet.
 Location: La Union, Pangansinan Balaoan-Laoag The project aims to accommodate the entry of wind farm and solar PV Apr 2028 500 kV TL projects in the Province of Ilocos Norte.
 The existing 230kV transmission facilities in the grid will not be able to accommodate these incoming Filed to ERC Renewable Energy (RE) plants.